Healthy Homes Assessment Poukawa

 What We Do

-As building inspectors we take on all issues that come with professional home Inspections.
-We are there to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors, we are experts in all components of expert home Inspections.
+We are here to ensure that you make the correct decision when buying your next home.

-We offer a wide range of services to make sure that you are completely updated on the condition of any property you could be considering buying or selling and also other solutions.
+We specialise in a range of services to make sure that you are completely aware of the state of any property you could be considering buying or selling along with other services.

-We don’t just work with you but we also work with some large clients including municipal councils and banks, and insurance firms.
-Evidently they like their reassurance provided, because of the information contained provided in our building inspection reports.
+We don’t just collaborate with you, but we also work with important clients such as bank branches, local councils and insurance companies.
+Evidently they are pleased with this reassurance provided, because of the information contained included in our reports on building inspections.

-Our systematic method of conducting your home inspection and the latest in technology for software which includes digital photos in the document, you can actually see any problems that might be discovered.
-With our comprehensive report, it’s not surprising that we get so many clients recommending our service to family members and acquaintances.
+With our systemised approach to your property inspection and the latest in technology for software which includes digital photos in your report, you are able to actually see any issues that may be found.
+With our detailed reporting it is not surprising that we get so many clients recommending our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports